 Recovery updates

-If you are a responding NGO, please send updates on how you are working in this crisis to tanya.gulliver-garcia@disasterphilanthropy.org.
+If you are a responding NGO, please send updates on how you are working on recovery from this disaster to tanya.gulliver-garcia@disasterphilanthropy.org.

 We welcome the republication of our content.
 Please credit the Center for Disaster Philanthropy.